J-DubApps/Blog/content/posts/2023/try-catch-ps.md

 }
 </style>

-When you’re writing PowerShell scripts—whether automating a common task or building a complex tool—errors are inevitable.
+When you’re writing PowerShell scripts, whether automating a common task or building a complex tool, errors are inevitable.
 Files might be missing, services might fail to start, or a network might be down.
-To ensure your script runs gracefully, handles unexpected issues, and provides helpful troubleshooting information, you’ll want to leverage PowerShell’s structured error handling.
-This is where the <span class="mono">try/catch</span> (and optionally <span class="mono">finally</span>) blocks come into play. <br />
+To ensure your script runs gracefully, handles unexpected issues, and provides helpful troubleshooting information, you need error-handling.  <br />

+And building upon <a href="">my recent script-troubleshooting post</a> about ***Strict Mode***, the good news is PowerShell provides a *perfect* tool to leverage for error-handling: this is where the <span class="mono">try/catch</span> (and optionally <span class="mono">finally</span>) blocks come into play. <br />

-In this post, we’ll explore how try/catch works in PowerShell, show you why it’s beneficial, and give you practical examples so you can apply these concepts right away.<br />
+In this post, I’ll explore how <span class="mono">try/catch</span> works in PowerShell, show you why it’s beneficial, and give you practical examples so you can apply this concept right away.<br />

 <b>What Are <span class="mono">Try</span> and <span class="mono">Catch</span> Blocks?</b><br />